 State Governmental Affairs

 The propane gas industry is highly regulated at the state and local levels.
-NPGA works closely with policymakers at the state level to ensure that the safety and reliability of propane gas service is maintained.
-In addition, since issues under debate at the state level can have a national affect on the propane industry and its customers, NPGA coordinates with state propane gas associations to ensure that accurate and timely information is available regarding industry operations.
+NPGA works closely with policymakers at the state level to ensure the safety and reliability of propane gas service is maintained.
+In addition, since issues under debate at the state level can have a national effect on the propane industry and its customers, NPGA coordinates with state propane gas associations to ensure that accurate and timely information is available regarding industry operations.

 State container laws restrict the filling of propane storage tanks, or containers, to their owners or someone with their authorization.
 A typical law states, in part, “An LP-gas container shall be filled only by the owner or upon the owner’s authorization.”
 NPGA strongly supports state containers laws, and believes that certain misunderstandings about such laws can be resolved.
 For further information on this important safety aspect of the propane industry, please review our State Container Law Analysis last updated in December 2014.

 Why Propane Should Not Be Regulated as a Utility

 NPGA strongly opposes initiatives, whether legislative or regulatory in nature, to subject propane or propane dealers to the jurisdiction of state public utility commissions.
 Doing so would fundamentally change the nature of the propane industry and how it relates to its customers with respect to either price or terms and conditions of service.